 Abstract

-Connecticut holds a strong position with its energy efficiency programs, and utilities had considerable success in reducing energy consumption through their triennial Conservation and Load Management Plans.
+Connecticut holds a strong position with its energy efficiency programs, and utilities had considerable success in reducing energy consumption through their successive triennial Conservation and Load Management Plans.
 Recent market trends however have increased the challenges of continuing to grow energy efficiency impacts in the state, with increased building standards, more stringent energy efficiency equipment standards, and broad market adoption of efficient lighting technologies.

+Project Summary:

+There were three main efforts in this project, each of which produced a product for use by PAs.
+The products are included in the embedded excel workbook and this report.

+Exhaustive List of 200+ potential “Next” Measures across all sectors, assembled and assessed for on-going consideration / monitoring by PAs.
+These near and longer-term measures were culled from regional and nation-wide potential studies, technical studies, and other sources.
+About 90 measures each were identified in the residential and C&I sectors, and two dozen related to the agricultural sector.

+High Interest measure subset of 39 measures, ranked by six key metrics, and re-prioritizable / re-sortable by users.
+These measures focused on the nearer-term measures, and those that were deemed most relevant near-and mid-term to Connecticut.
+Information on 14 residential, 22 C&I, and 3 agricultural measures is included.
+Detailed information on the measures is included, prioritized based on six criteria: Measure Applicability; Market Breadth and Applicability; Time Horizon to market; Track Record with other PAs; Cost Effectiveness; and Lifetime Energy Savings.

+Drill-down on 8 “focus” measures, assessing characteristics, applicability, and potential in Connecticut in more detail.
+Eight measures were selected for more detailed analysis, focusing on Connecticut savings potential, market conditions, concerns or barriers, opportunities for the measures, and high-level reviews of cost-effectiveness and program potential.

+Each measure at each level includes extensive information, in increasing levels of detail on topics.
+Because the amount of information on measures at the first two levels is extensive, the report focuses on the eight drill-down measures.
+However, the spreadsheet tool allows PAs to review the information aggregated from scores of sources on measures for consideration in program refinements in the near and mid-term.

 Study Objectives and Approach

-The objectives of the study is to identify and study candidate technologies for the next cycle of Connecticut’s Conservation and Load Management Plan which can support sustained growth in energy efficiency achievements.
+The objective of the study is to identify and study candidate technologies for the next cycle of Connecticut’s Conservation and Load Management Plan which can support sustained growth in energy efficiency achievements.
 The study focused on emerging technologies already available - although at an early stage of commercialization - in order to identify potential utility interventions in the next 1-5 years required to support increased adoption in Connecticut.

 The study involves the identification of candidate technologies, a multi-stage screening process based on increasingly detailed information, and finally an in-depth review of key technologies relevant to Connecticut.
 Through a multi-stage disposition process, the study started with a broad inventory list of 204 measures, refined to identify high-potential measures (39 measures).
 Measures already promoted in several other jurisdictions have not been included in the high-potential measure list since information is readily available from other sources.